Assessment of Students

 At Robert Bloomfield Academy assessment procedures are in place to:

-- ensure students of all abilities make progress year on year, regardless of their starting point
+- ensure students of all abilities make progress and experience success year on year, regardless of their starting point

 - be supported by teacher professional judgements that are consistent and reliable

 - maintain high expectations in all areas of the curriculum

 - offer support on how to enhance student understanding and motivation whilst providing next steps

 Purpose of Assessment

 To identify strengths and areas for improvement and to inform next steps

 To acknowledge, record and report students' overall performance and achievement at a point in time

 To use assessment information to make specific improvements in learning

 To inform curriculum planning and to provide information for monitoring and accountability